Are you worried about how you’ll cope with your pregnancy in winter?

 With a winter pregnancy, life can be a bit more challenging than normal.
 However, here are some things you need to know that’ll help you get through:

-a) Don’t Be Afraid to Take Something for A Cold
+Don’t Be Afraid To Take Something for a Cold

 Winter is often associated with the sniffles.
 For women who are pregnant in winter, it’s not uncommon to suffer from several bouts of flu during this season because of your suppressed immune system.
 One of the best ways to stay on top of things is to take meds approved by your doctor.
 Don’t stop your prenatal pills, as these will help to keep your immune system at an optimum level.